Troubleshoot Visual Studio development with Docker

 Volume sharing is not enabled.
 Enable volume sharing in the Docker CE for Windows settings (Linux containers only)

-Visual Studio versions later than Visual Studio 2017 version 15.6 prompt when Shared Drives aren't configured.
+Visual Studio versions later than Visual Studio 2017 version 15.6 will prompt when Shared Drives aren't configured.

 Unable to start debugging